 According to reports, the S in i9-12900KS stands for Special.
 The i9-12900KS has eight large cores and eight tiny cores.
 The big core’s single-core turbo frequency can reach 5.5GHz.

-All of the large cores can maintain higher than 5.5GHz during multi-core workloads, and all of the large cores can exceed 5.2 GHz during game workloads.
+All large cores can maintain higher than 5.5GHz during multi-core workloads, and all large cores can exceed 5.2 GHz during game workloads.

 Recently, in a Twitter post by intel, it was revealed that the chipmaker hasn’t finished optimizing it yet, and 5.5 GHz is the next goal.
 While a 5.5 GHz all-core boost frequency isn’t absurd, the processor will require a lot of cooling, such as the thermoelectric CPU coolers launched with Rocket Lake.